Vision Statement

 The Prison Rape Elimination Act of 2003 is a federal law that seeks to eliminate sexual abuse and harassment.
 This law applies to all federal and state prisons, jails, police lock-ups, private facilities, juvenile facilities, and community correctional settings.
 New standards were published on the Federal Register June, 2012.
 NDOC is enhancing its effort towards implementation of the standards.

-The NDOC rules prohibit any form of sexual abuse, activity by a staff member or an inmate toward any other inmate.
-Beyond NDOC regulations, all substantiated cases where an inmate is forced or coerced to engage in sexual contact is considered Sexual Assault under Nevada Revised Statute 200.366 and the department will take every action possible to hold perpetrators accountable, including a referral for prosecution which could result in time in prison.
+The NDOC rules prohibit any form of sexual abuse, activity by a staff member or an offender toward any other offender.
+Beyond NDOC regulations, all substantiated cases where an offender is forced or coerced to engage in sexual contact is considered Sexual Assault under Nevada Revised Statute 200.366 and the department will take every action possible to hold perpetrators accountable, including a referral for prosecution which could result in time in prison.

 All allegations, reports and information of such incidents will be investigated thoroughly by the Office of the Inspector General and the employee, contractor, or volunteer will be held accountable if found guilty.